interswitch-germany-gmbh/rtcp-react-native/README.md

 ```

 Sets the notification at `index` to be read (`read = true`) and sends this state update to the RTCP server.
-To reduce server requests and load, these updates are queued up and send either 5 seconds after the last update has been made or when the app goes inactive.
+To reduce server requests and load, these updates are queued up and sent either 5 seconds after the last update has been made or when the app goes inactive.

 *Parameters*